 My experience is not uncommon and it feels almost serendipitous that I now have a doctorate in microbiology and can call myself a scientist—an achievement that I attribute greatly to excellent mentorship throughout the years and several well-timed interactions.
 How many bright, young students will never discover this path because of a lack of exposure?
 Or cannot imagine themselves as scientists because they don’t see themselves represented in the field?

-My ultimate goal always has been to run my own research group studying virus-host interactions.
-Finally reaching this position will allow me not only to pursue my passion for research, but also to encourage other underrepresented students to consider careers in science.
+My ultimate goal has always been to run my own research group studying virus-host interactions.
+Finally reaching this position will allow me to not only pursue my passion for research, but also to encourage other underrepresented students to consider careers in science.
 As always, I will continue to pursue opportunities to share science with the next generation.
 Maybe one day they will remember it as a well-timed interaction!